 Policy CH1 therefore supports the provision of a new Community Centre at an appropriate and accessible site within Alton.
 Where this is brought forward as a funded part of a wider development scheme it would be viewed as a positive feature of that scheme.

 CH1 Community Centre

-The provision of a new easily accessible multi-purpose community centre or community facilities within Alton will be supported.
+Proposals for the provision of a new multi-purpose community centre or community facilities within Alton will be encouraged.